-Omega Graduate School has alumni and current student body from 30 countries.
-Non-immigrant students applying for admission must complete the application process and provide validation of academic preparation by means of a third-party foreign credentials evaluation service if deemed necessary by the Admissions Officer.
-An applicant who has not completed undergraduate study requirements at an American Institution must present the following: (a) an accurate chronological outline of previous college and graduate-level education and (b) authorized school or university records, transcripts, certificates, or degrees showing all courses taken and all grades received with certified translation if the records are not in English.
+Omega Graduate School has alumni and a current student body from 30 countries.
+Non-immigrant students applying for admission must complete the application process and validate academic preparation utilizing a third-party foreign credentials evaluation service if deemed necessary by the Admissions Officer.
+An applicant who has not completed undergraduate study requirements at an American Institution must present the following: (a) an accurate chronological outline of previous college and graduate-level education and (b) authorized school or university records, transcripts, certificates, or degrees showing all courses taken and all grades received with a certified translation if the records are not in English.